 LGBT people due to discriminaisation often find it hard to see their potential and their ability to contribute positively to cultural life in their regions, they do not have access to regional celebrations of their cultural heritage.
 Again without the goodwill and acceptance of indiviuals and Councils celebrations of LGBT Heritage go unmarked or even have forced difficulties metered upon them.

-routinely socially excluded.
+LGBT people are routinely socially excluded.
 Participation in cultural activities can be difficult for a multitude of reasons including,economic limitations, geographic locations and educational barriers as well as ever present discriminaisation.
 This is especially true for the young and older members of the LGBT communities.

 Recognition is key to the participation of LGBT people in a cultural life.
 For this we need robust and concrete policies to ensure that museums, libraries, galleries, records offices and other cultural centres ensure that they reduce invisibility by being open and clear about their inclusion of LGBT Cultural events.
 So often diversity policies include, race, religion (belief), age, disability and gender (although transgendered people often do not exist in this area).